 The letter of appointment for the role of President sets out in detail the responsibilities and duties expected of the appointee.
-Ms Wendy Machin stood down as President and Mr Michael Tynan stood down as Deputy President at the May 2014 Board meeting.
-Mr Kyle Loades was elected President unopposed and Ms Wendy Machin was elected Deputy President unopposed.
-The appointments were effective from 1 July 2014.
+Mr Kyle Loades was elected President in July 2014 and Ms Wendy Machin was elected Deputy President.
 Mr Loades has signed a letter of appointment.